LukeZHar/T1A3-Terminal_application/docs/Help Doc/help_documentation.md

 2. Cd into the cloned directory:

-   - Cd into T1A3-Terminal_application
+   - Cd into T1A3-Terminal_application/src

+3. Run chmod to make the script executable

+   - Run this command: chmod +x run_setup.sh
+   - Also this command: chmod +x run_app.sh

-3. Run the sh command in terminal
+4. Run the 1st sh command in terminal

-   - Cd into src, that's inside of the cloned repository
+   - While still in src
-   - Run this command: 'run_app.sh'
+   - Run this command: './run_setup.sh

-4. run_app.sh process
+   - It will check your system for python/python3
+   - It will then start a virtual environment
    - It will check your system for what is outlined in 'requirements.txt'
-   - It will download pytest if you don't have it already
+   - It will download pytest and emoji if you don't have it already
    - It will run a test on a few features that are in 'test_flashcard.py'
+   - Then it will exit

+5. Next run the next sh command
+   - It will start virtual environment
    - Then will run the application

-- Bonus step:
-  - Make sure you have python downloaded 3.6 or above.
+   - Once done it will exit application

 ---